 Medication capacity hearings held pursuant to Welfare & Institutions Code § 5332, and writ of habeas corpus mental health hearings held pursuant to Welfare & Institutions Code § 5275, shall be held via video conference, unless otherwise ordered by the court for good cause shown.
-The patient, doctor and attorneys will be present at the medical facility and will appear for the hearing by video.
+The patient, doctor and attorneys will appear for the hearing by video.
 The video equipment provided by the medical facility must provide two-way video and audio communication compatible with the video conference equipment of the court.
-(Effective July 1, 2018, New)
+(Effective January 1, 2021; adopted as Rule 7.23 effective July 1, 2018)